Skip to main content Skip to main navigation Skip to footer

 March 2015

-The Ravensburg-Weingarten University of Applied Sciences has been certified as a "familiengerechte hochschule“ (family-friendly university) since March 15th, 2015.
-This increases and broadens the school's appeal as a place to study, work, and conduct research.
+Since March 15, 2015, Ravensburg-Weingarten University of Applied Sciences has been certified with the "family-friendly university audit", thereby increasing its attractiveness as a place to study, work and research.

 December 2015